Chevrotain/chevrotain/docs/02_Deep_Dive/concrete_syntax_tree.md

    This mean the **exact original** text could not be re-constructed from the AST.

 2. An Abstract Syntax Tree would not represent the whole syntactic parse tree.
    It would normally only contain nodes related to specific parse tree nodes, but not all of those (mostly leaf nodes).

 ### How to enable CST output?

-In the future this capability will be enabled by default.
+In the future this capability may be enabled by default.
 Currently this feature must be explicitly enabled by setting the **outputCst** flag.

 In the parser [configuration object](http://sap.github.io/chevrotain/documentation/2_0_2/interfaces/iparserconfig.html).